Dwarfobserver/soa_vector/README.md

 What's next :

  - Exceptions garantees for the soa::vector functions (in code and documented)
- - soa::hybrid_vector<class T, size_t GroupSize, class Allocator> which holds little arrays of components to be more cache-friendly while itearting on sevveral components at the same time (the components layout can look like this :  xxxxyyyyzzzzxxxxyyyyzzzz..., for T = {x, y, z} and GroupSize = 4)
+ - soa::hybrid_vector<class T, size_t GroupSize, class Allocator> which holds little arrays of components to be more cache-friendly while itearting on sevveral components at the same time (the components layout will look like this :  xxxxyyyyzzzzxxxxyyyyzzzz..., for T = {x, y, z} and GroupSize = 4)